corybrunson/bitriad/intro/triadic-intro.md

 <img src="figure/unnamed-chunk-16.png" title="plot of chunk unnamed-chunk-16" alt="plot of chunk unnamed-chunk-16" style="display: block; margin: auto;" />

 Though the curve at least proceeds in the expected direction, there is little insight to be gleaned here.
 A more heterogeneous network is required.
 Fortunately for us, another, somewhat larger (but still manageable) table of women and events is available to us, labeled Group I (p.
 148).
-The data are available [here] [1] in R format but are sourced here in text format from [Tore Opsahl's site] [2].
+The data are available [here] [1] in R format and were constructed (with one minor correction) from data at [Tore Opsahl's site] [2].

 [1]: https://github.com/corybrunson/triadic/tree/master/data
 [2]: http://toreopsahl.com/datasets/#southernwomen